brianshih1/mini-container/mdbook/src/higher_level_setup.md

 	  ...
     let child_pid = create_child_process(&config)?;
     if let Err(e) = waitpid(child_pid, None) {
-        println!("Error waiting for pid: {:?}", e);
         return Err(ContainerError::WaitPid);
     };
     Ok(())
 }
 ```

-After creating the child process, we don’t want the parent process to terminate until the child process completes.
-Therefore, we use the [waitpid](https://linux.die.net/man/2/waitpid) call to wait until the child process finishes.
+After creating the child process, we need to make sure the parent process doesn't terminate until the child process completes.
+We use the [waitpid](https://linux.die.net/man/2/waitpid) call to make sure of that.

 Here is the implementation for `create_child_process`: